Fitness is free—No equipment needed to walk, dance, hike & play. Just get moving & have fun!

 The Physical Activity Initiative is a public service campaign highlighting the physical and cognitive benefits of regular activity for youth.

-The Department of Health and Human Services issued the federal government's first-ever Physical Activity Guidelines for Americans in 2008 to help Americans understand the types and amounts of physical activity that offer important health benefits.
+The Department of Health and Human Services issued the 2nd edition of the Physical Activity Guidelines for Americans in 2018 to help Americans understand the types and amounts of physical activity that offer important health benefits.